The Limits of Numbers

-The book of Bemidbar starts with a census of the Jews who left Egypt and subsequently died in the wilderness.
+The fourth book of Torah, Bemidbar (“in the desert”) is a narrative of the forty year exodus journey, with its repeated failures.
+It is also called Humash HaPekudim (the Book of Counting) in rabbinic literature.1 It starts with a census of the Jews who left Egypt and subsequently died in the wilderness.
 It closes with a count of the next generation which grew up during the trek and is poised to enter the land of Canaan.
-For the Moses and Aaron, the census was the exclamation point on a demographic explosive growth by the children of Israel—but they made the mistake of assuming that this trendline would continue during the desert trek.
-In fact, the final count showed essentially zero population growth.
-What went wrong?